Professor Dr. Dr. hc. mult. Horst Albach

 Nine universities in total have awarded Professor Albach honorary doctorates in recognition of his academic achievements.
 Alongside his activities on the German Science and Humanities Council, the German Council of Economic Experts and the governmental commission charged with the privatization of the German Railway, Albach advised the Federal Government on economic matters for almost forty years while on the advisory council of the German Ministry of Economics.
 Albach was also active on the advisory boards of renowned German enterprises.
 Thus, he was chairman of the advisory board of the Deutsche Bahn AG for five years and was involved, among other things, in the advisory boards of Dresdner Bank, AEG AG, Kugelfischer Georg Schäfer KGaA, the Treuarbeit AG (today PWC) and was also chairman of the advisory boards of RölfsPartner Wirtschaftsrüfungs-AG and the Mercedes Automobile Holding GmbH.
 He also belongs to the advisory committee of the company ProLogis European Properties Fund, which is listed on the stock exchange.

 Professor Albach's outstanding commitment towards the Federal Republic of Germany was honored in 2001 with the "Highest Order of Merit".
 He is bearer of the Order of Merit of the State of Rheinland – Palatinate and North Rhine – Westphalia.
 In addition, several nations abroad have honored him with awards.
 In 2000 Albach was the first business economist to be accepted into the fraternity "Pour le merite".
-He is now the provost of this organization.
+He was the provost of this organization from 2005 to 2009.